 docker exec -it postgresCont bash

-In the below screenshot, it can be observed that the shell has been opened and we can run/execute commands in it:
+From the screenshot, it can be observed that the shell has been opened and we can run/execute SQL commands in it:

 After that, establish a connection with the Postgres Database Server with the help of the below-listed command: